The CAP toolkit consists of:

 The four main manual sections and their relationship to the forms are set out below:

 The CAP toolkit will give you a comprehensive assessment structure from which to work.
 It will not only act as a vital reference point, but will also provide a practical guide for all of the CAP assessments that you carry out after you have completed the course.

 You have to be an educational psychologist or a specialist teacher to use the profile.

 We define specialist teachers as qualified teachers (QTS or HE equivalent) who have additional qualifications in teaching or the assessment of children with additional needs (typical roles they might have are SENCO, specialist, advisory or consulting teachers).

-Additional CAP Record and Summary Forms can be ordered via the Dynamic Assessment website.
+Additional CAP Record and Summary Forms can be ordered via the Dyslexia Action shop website.

 We advise our delegates to purchase a CAP toolkit before they attend the CAP course.